jenkinsci/jenkins-automation-operator/documentation/v0.2.0/getting-started.md

     repositoryUrl: https://github.com/jenkinsci/kubernetes-operator.git
 ```

-**jenkins-operator** will automatically discover and configure all seed jobs.
+**Jenkins Operator** will automatically discover and configure all seed jobs.

 You can verify if deploy keys were successfully configured in Jenkins **Credentials** tab.